 | .online | $0.99-3.99 | $30-40 | $4.00 |

 The gap between first-year promotional price and renewal price is the new gTLD business model. .xyz acquires registrations at $1 and hopes enough registrants renew at $10-13 to sustain the registry.
 Industry-wide, new gTLD renewal rates hover around 25-35% — meaning roughly two-thirds of $1 registrations are abandoned after the first year.
-The survivors are the ones running actual infrastructure, which is why subdomain generation matters: a domain with subdomains is a domain that will renew.
+The hopeful hypothesis is that the survivors are the ones running real infrastructure.
+Our DNS pass, below, lets us test that directly rather than assume it.

 .xyz's dominance illuminates the broader failure of the new gTLD program to achieve its stated goal of "increasing choice and competition."